-Under the Curipamba Option, Adventus has agreed to provide Salazar Resources with advance payments of US$250,000 per year until achievement of commercial production, to a maximum of US$1,500,000.
-As operator, the Company also receives a 10% management fee on certain expenditures, with a prescribed minimum annual amount of US$350,000.
+Under the terms of the agreement between the two companies, Adventus has agreed to provide Salazar Resources with advance payments of US$250,000 per year until achievement of commercial production, to a maximum of US$1,500,000.
+Salazar Resources also receives a 10% management fee on certain expenditures.

 Upon achievement of commercial production, Adventus will receive 95% of the dividends from the Curipamba Project until its aggregate investment has been recouped.
 At this point, dividends will be shared on a pro-rata basis according to their respective ownership.
 In certain circumstances, where project development is delayed post earn-in, Adventus’ ownership position could be diluted.

-The 2019 PEA delineated a significant resource at El Domo at 4.9% copper equivalent.
-This is approximately an order of magnitude higher than average global copper grades.
 The high grades are reflected in the compelling set of economics, and the project is located in an increasingly pro-mining jurisdiction, with good infrastructure.
-At current metal prices the contained value evenly split 50:50 between precious and base metals.
+At current metal prices the contained value is evenly split 50:50 between precious and base metals.
 The six-year open pit has a higher gold grade than the overall resource, and the current pit design has a contained value split of 55:45 precious to base metals.

-The PEA shows that El Domo can be a low-cost supplier of copper gold and zinc, generating cash flows after taxation of US$449 million over the initial six years of production, and delivering an IRR of 40% with a payback of less than two years.
+- The Feasibility Study shows that El Domo can be a low-cost supplier of copper gold and zinc, generating cash flows after taxation of US$449 million over the initial six years of production, and delivering an IRR of 32% with a payback of less than three years.

 Salazar Resources, Adventus and their consultants have identified several areas and opportunities that may provide significant cost savings and improved economics for the project.
-Post-PEA the team will embark on additional technical work and trade-off engineering studies to better position and further de-risk the project.
-This will include mining, milling and metallurgy, tailings storage and waste rock facilities, and local infrastructure.
+The team is working on on additional technical work and trade-off engineering studies to better position and further de-risk the project.
+One of the key aspects is derisking the underground project through infil drilling and advancing beyond its current PEA status.

 The partnership will also continue to conduct exploration activities within the 21,500-hectare Curipamba project which encompasses El Domo.
 The objective of continuing regional exploration is to develop and assess targets that could further maximize flexibility with respect to future development decisions on the El Domo, Curipamba project.

-Life of Mine ("LOM") Sustaining Capital Cost ($ M)
+Total Life of Mine Capital Cost including Closure (US$ M) (4)